Molmed/seqreports/README.md

 - `irma`:         Uppmax slurm profile for use on the cluster `irma` (note: The parameter `params.project` must be supplied).
 - `snpseq`:       Run locally with greater memory available than `dev`.
 - `singularity`:  Enables singularity and provides container URLs.
+- `test`:         Run the pipeline using test data

 Additional profiles:
 - `debug`: prints out the `env` properties before executing processes.